CyrusOne updates outlook for Frankfurt data centre

 “Frankfurt is one of the fastest growing and most strategically important locations for CyrusOne due to its economic strength and proximity to one of the most important European financial centres,” comments CyrusOne Europe president Tesh Durvasula.

-The data centre is expected to offer cloud providers, systems integrators and multinational corporations customized, secure and resilient data centre solutions within a key business hub.
+The data center is expected to offer cloud providers, systems integrators and multinational corporations customized, secure and resilient data center solutions within a key business hub.

 ''The demand we are seeing from US hyperscalers in Europe has been tremendous and we are seeing it accelerate considerably,” Durvasula continues.

-“This development, alongside our other expansion efforts in Dublin, Amsterdam and London underscores our ambition to be the only hyperscale data centre provider in Europe.
-I expect our European business will grow to become about 20% of CyrusOne's total revenues in two years.”
+“This development, alongside our other expansion efforts in Dublin, Amsterdam and London underscores our ambition to be the only hyperscale data center provider in Europe.
+I expect our European business will grow to become about 20% of CyrusOne's total revenues in two years.

-CyrusOne has built more than 45 data centres across the globe.
+CyrusOne has built more than 45 data centers across the globe.

-In March 2019, CyrusOne announced that its London I and London II data centre facilities were running on a 100% renewable energy tariff.
+In March 2019, CyrusOne announced that its London I and London II data center facilities were running on a 100% renewable energy tariff.

-The two data centres deliver a combined output of 23MW power.
+The two data centers deliver a combined output of 23MW power.
 They are served by independent electricity and gas provider Hudson Energy.

 “Traditionally, green energy tariffs have been priced at a premium, but as more users demand their energy from renewable sources, the rates we can negotiate are decreasing rapidly.
-We continue to explore ways to maximise the efficiency and resource usage in our data centres so that we can pass those benefits along to our customers.”
+We continue to explore ways to maximise the efficiency and resource usage in our data centers so that we can pass those benefits along to our customers.